2017 British Columbia general election

 The election was notable in that it marked the end of the Liberal majority government that had led the province since the 2001 election, and the first election in Canada at the federal or provincial level that saw more than one member of a Green party elected.

+Redistribution of ridings

+An act was passed in 2015 providing for an increase of seats from 85 to 87, upon the next election.
+The following changes were made:

 Timing

 Section 23 of British Columbia's Constitution Act provides that general elections occur on the second Tuesday in May of the fourth calendar year after the last election.
 As an election was held on May 14, 2013, the subsequent election was conducted on May 9, 2017.
 The same section, though, makes the fixed election date subject to the Lieutenant Governor's right to dissolve the Legislative Assembly as he or she sees fit (in practice, on the advice of the Premier).

 The writ was dropped on April 11, 2017.
 Advance voter registration ended April 11.
 Advance voting was from April 29 to 30, then began again May 3 and lasted until May 6 before the general election on May 9.